A major ally’s decision to scrap an important military deal with the US raises the stakes in competition with China

 - Athit Perawongmetha/Reuters

 Duterte has spurned the US since he took office and bristled at US criticism of his human-rights record.
-Both the US and Duterte have high approval ratings among the Philippine public, however.
+Both the US and Duterte have high approval ratings among the Philippine public, however, while a large majority there have little or no confidence in China.

 Duterte has expressed affinity for President Donald Trump, but he still seeks closer relations with Beijing.
 Duterte has also been criticized at home as Chinese investments have been slow to arrive and as China acts assertively in the region, pursuing its claims in the South China Sea and drawing allies away from Taiwan.